cancervariants/fusion-representation/docs/source/information_model.rst

 Structural Elements
 @@@@@@@@@@@@@@@@@@@

-The structural elements of a gene fusion represent the expressed gene product, and are typically characterized at the gene level or the transcript level. :ref:`chimeric-fusions` must be represented by at least two structural elements, and :ref:`regulatory-fusions` must be represented by at least one structural element and one :ref:`regulatory-element`.
+The structural elements of a gene fusion represent the expressed gene product, and are typically characterized at the gene level or the transcript level. :ref:`chimeric-fusions` must be represented by at least two structural elements, and :ref:`regulatory-fusions` must be represented by at least one structural element and one :ref:`Regulatory Element <regulatory-elements>`.

 The order of structural elements is important, and by convention representations of structural components for gene fusions follow a 5' -> 3' ordering.
 If describing a regulatory fusion, the regulatory element is listed first.